The Complexity of Non-Iterated Probabilistic Justification Logic: Small Model Property

 Let $\myvec{y}$ be a solution of a linear system $\mathcal{T}$.
 If $\myvec{y}$ has more entries than the variables of $\mathcal{T}$ we imply that entries of $\myvec{y}$ that correspond to variables that appear in $\mathcal{T}$ compose a solution of $\mathcal{T}$.} of $\system_0$.
 It also holds that any solution of $\system_0$ is a solution\footnote{Assume that system $\mathcal{T}$ has less variables than system $\mathcal{T}'$.
 When we say that any solution of $\mathcal{T}$ is a solution of $\mathcal{T}'$ we imply that the missing variables are set to $0$.} of \system.

 Assume that the system $\system_0$ contains an inequality of the form

-for $\op \in \{ < , \leq , \geq, >\}$ where $y_{i_1}, \ldots , y_{i_m}$ are variables of \system and $b_1 , \ldots , b_m, c$ are constants that appear in \system. $\myvec{x}$ is a solution of \eqref{eq:ineqEx}.
+for $\op \in \{ < , \leq , \geq, >\}$ where $y_{1}, \ldots , y_{m}$ are variables of \system and $b_1 , \ldots ,$ $b_m, c$ are constants that appear in \system. $\myvec{x}$ is a solution of \eqref{eq:ineqEx}.
 We replace the inequality \eqref{eq:ineqEx} in $\system_0$ with the following equality:

 We repeat this procedure for every inequality of $\system_0$.
 This way we obtain a system of linear equalities which we call $\system_1$.
-It is easy to see that any solution of $\system_1$ is also a solution of $\system_0$ and thus of \system.
+It is easy to see that $\myvec{x}$ is a solution of $\system_1$ and that any solution of $\system_1$ is also a solution of $\system_0$ and thus of \system.